bandithedoge/dotfiles/README.md

 stow <whatever you want to use>
 ```

-If you want to replace your existing configs: `stow <whatever you want to use> --adopt`
+If you want to replace your existing configs, use the `--adopt` flag and pull the repo.